nikodemus/foolang/docs/syntax.md

     4 append: 2 --| ERROR: 4 does not understand append: 2

-**Literals**
+## Literals

-Numbers are quite conventional, with _ as allowed readability separators.
+Numbers are quite conventional, with `_` as allowed readability separator.
 Literal floats are currently always doubles.

     1_000_000